doitintl/CloudBlaster/README.md

 ### Deletion step
 * Review `assets-to-delete.txt` and remove lines for any assets that you do not want to delete.
 * Run `./deleter.sh`
-  * (In this script, Maven just builds if needed, then executes `com.doitintl.blaster.Deleter`.).
+  * (In this script, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
   * The Deleter  deletes  assets listed in `assets-to-delete.txt`.
   * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
   * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.